 We offer a post-doctoral training program in which fellows choose to complete either adult-focused training at the University Psychological Clinic or child- and family-focused training at the University Center for the Child and Family.

-Applications for our 2017-2018 fellowship program are being accepted for one slot in our Child/Family Clinic.
+Applications for our 2018-2019 fellowship program are being accepted for one slot in our Adult Clinic and one slot in our Child/Family Clinic.
+The Child fellowship will have an Autism-Spectrum concentration, including ASD diagnostic testing and interventions (psychotherapy and both in-clinic and in-home/in-school ABA), with hours accrual toward BCBA certification.
 Applications must be submitted by Jan.
-1, 2017 for consideration.
+1, 2018 for consideration.
 To learn more, download the fellowship brochure: Post-Doc Fellowship Training Program Brochure

 Clinical Psychology Post-doctoral Fellowships

 Our clinical psychology post-doctoral fellowships are designed to provide advanced training in professional psychology to qualified applicants.
 Our fellowships start on September 1 and run for 12 months.
 Fellows may stay for a second year by mutual consent.
 The program prepares fellows for licensure in the State of Michigan or any other state with similar requirements.

 Applicants must have completed their doctoral degree from an APA-Accredited program in clinical or counseling psychology, and must have completed an APA-accredited internship in order to be considered.